Stetchy0/ProjectPentalogy/Supplementary Items/Text/Living Works/Pentalogy/Part I - Experience.md

 "Oh right.
 So.. what are spiders with *three* legs called?"
 The spider bounced a bit in his hand.
 He was clearly enjoying the conversation.
 Felix smiled and sat at the table with him.
 "Spiders can't have three legs..
 I mean, unless they lose five legs somehow."

 Felix kept talking to the spider for hours, telling him about the world beyond the dream.
 This was the first time that he had enjoyed one of his dreams in a long time.
-He learned that the only thing that the spider really new was that his name was *"Pheren."*
+He learned that the only thing that the spider really knew was that his name was *"Pheren."*

 He was starting to feel smart compared to Pheren.
 He was then reminded of Carter.
 He knows so much more about the world than Felix.
 His expression darkened a bit.

 Pheren noticed, "What's wrong?"

 "I don't know if my brother is safe.
-Before I fell asleep, we were kidnapped by..
+Before I fell asleep, I think we were kidnapped by..
 I don't know who, but I assume bad people."

 "If you learned all of this stuff from him, then he must be really really smart."